 I have not tested this recipe with other variations, but if you do, let us know how it turns out in the comments!
 I always love to hear how you're adapting these recipes and use those as ideas for future recipes as well!

-Divide the dough into 15 equal-size pieces.
+- Step 3: Divide the dough into 15 equal-sized pieces.
 I recommend using a kitchen scale here!

-Using one palm for friction, roll the dough into a smooth ball with the seam-side against your palm.
+- Step 4: Using one palm for friction, roll the dough into a smooth ball with the seam side against your palm.

 Expert Baking Tips